Ghost note: Percussion

 In drumming, a ghost note is played at very low volume, typically on a snare drum.
-In musical notation, ghost notes are indicated in parenthesis surrounding the note.
+In musical notation, ghost notes are indicated in parentheses surrounding the note.
 According to The Drummer's Bible: How to Play Every Drum Style from Afro-Cuban to Zydeco, the purpose of a ghost note is to "...be heard under the main sound of the groove.
 This produces a subtle 16th-note feel around a strong back beat or certain accents."

-The term ghost note, then, can have various meanings.
-The term anti-accent is more specific.
-Moreover, there exists a set of anti-accent marks to show gradation more specifically.
-Percussion music in particular makes use of anti-accent marks, as follows: